After seeing a recent article titled about getting money back for a Probate Bond we wanted to clear the air.

 Get started by getting a free quote below:

-If you choose to purchase a surety bond, you do not get the money back that you paid for the bond, even after the case is through and after you have fulfilled your duties.
+Like mentioned above, if you choose to purchase a surety bond, you do not get the money back that you paid for the bond, even after the case is through and after you have fulfilled your duties.
 Of course, if you fail to fulfill your duties, someone can make a claim against your Probate Bond.
 Bond claims hold you liable for your actions.
-You can learn about the bond claim process here.

 If the court allows you to post cash in place of a bond, you are free to do so, and as long as there are no claims with the court, the court would return that money to you at the end of the case.

 Again, in our experience, having the option to post cash for a probate bond is rare.
 Usually cash is only an option for collateralized judicial bonds.